CMDCDY/Simple-one-player-Pong/README.md

 --speed and hitbox size are measured in screen pixels

---intended for 1920x1080 display, haven't been able to test on others
+--intended for 1920x1080 display, haven't been able to test on others, plan on improving this

 --speed doesn't update until the playball (green) contacts a x-border or red/blue ball